| This is the 87th story of Our Life Logs |

 This is the story of Charlie Cook

 Charlie was raised by his grandparents, who taught him how to be self-sufficient.
 After Charlie’s first marriage did not work out, he became a single father and used the knowledge from his childhood.
 After a few years of toiling through life Charlie remarried, happier than ever.
 Charlie believes that every joy and every struggle has been according to God’s plan.
 Even the darkest events gave way to his happiest moments.
 If Charlie isn’t scraping through a woodworking project, you can find him playing any old-time stringed-instrument.
+He currently lives in Chesapeake, Ohio with his wife Donita.

 If you would like to share in the life journey of Charlie’s wife Donita, click here.